BugelNiels/improcc/README.md

 # Overview

 Below is a brief overview of all function signatures available in the framework.
-The documentation of each of these functions can be found in `improc.h` and in the wiki.
+This image-processing framework is different from most others in the sense that it works with image domains.
+The indexing of images does not necessarily need to start at `0` and end at `size`, but you can specify custom ranges.
+For example, you can specify an image that you can index in the range of `[-1, 1]` instead of the default `[0, size)`.
+This is extremely useful for, among other things, convolution kernels.

+ By default, the `getPixel` functions will index based on the domain.
+This means that the index `0` is not guaranteed to be the first pixel.
+However, sometimes it is useful to be able to have this constraint, regardless of the domain.
+As such, there are also the `getPixelI` variants which allow you to index from `0`, regardless of the specified domain.
+More details about this can be found in the documentation.

 * [ImageDomain](#image-domains)
 * [IntImage](#int-images)